Changes to your body's normal processes or unusual, unexplained symptoms can sometimes be an early sign of cancer.

 - staying a healthy weight

-To find out more about how you can reduce your risk of cancer and the support available, visit the NHS website and Cancer Research UK.
+To find out more about how you can reduce your risk of cancer and the help available, visit the NHS website and Cancer Research UK.